PinotNoir04/event-monitor/README.md

 1. The async queue is limited by memory and can be used for only one repo.
 This needs to be replaced by something like Apache Kafka to resolve this limitation.
 2. The provision for handling the exception of client disconnect is not implemented yet.
 3. The frontend needs to be reworked.
 The present implementation is very basic.
+4. With 1. done the app can be extended for use in other repositories.